aaee73289-debug/animated-memory/README.md

-I want to see you strong.
+github-mcp-server-config.jsonI want to see you strong.